KingFelix/emerald/_posts/2019-04-29-how-i-stay-informed.md

 I also configured my LinkedIn feed in the same way and every now and then something interesting like [this](< https://www.linkedin.com/feed/update/urn:li:ugcPost:6523598198383091712>) pops up.

 Another, more proactive, approach would be to actively search for resources on dedicated websites.
 I usually do this when I need to solve a problem and, at least for me, this is the way that works best.
 I always check the documentation of whatever tool/programming language/library I’m using but sometimes it’s not enough.
 Below a list of my usual go-to places for resources:
--    [stackoverflow.com](< https://stackoverflow.com/>) best Q&A site on the web
+-    [stackoverflow.com](< https://stackoverflow.com/>), in my humble opinion, the best Q&A site on the web
--    [github.com](< https://github.com/>) usually here you can find software but there are also very helpful discussions about how to fix or overcome bugs and other known problems in some of the tools we use
+-    [github.com](< https://github.com/>) where you can usually find software projects, but it also contains very helpful discussions about how to fix or overcome bugs and other known problems for some of the tools that developers use
--    [medium.com](<https://medium.com/>) and sister sites [hackernoon.com](< https://hackernoon.com/>), [towardsdatascience.com](< https://towardsdatascience.com/>), [medium.freecodecamp.com](<https://medium.freecodecamp.org/>) very good articles about very much everything you can think of, probably also one that solves your problem
+-    [medium.com](<https://medium.com/>) and its sister sites [hackernoon.com](< https://hackernoon.com/>), [towardsdatascience.com](< https://towardsdatascience.com/>), [medium.freecodecamp.com](<https://medium.freecodecamp.org/>) have very good articles about very much everything you can think of, probably also one that solves your problem
--    [dev.to](< https://dev.to/>) similar to medium.com
+-    [dev.to](< https://dev.to/>), similar to medium.com
--    [realpython.com](< https://realpython.com/>) very good guides and tutorials on all things Python
+-    [realpython.com](< https://realpython.com/>), very good guides and tutorials on all things Python
--    [css-tricks.com](< https://css-tricks.com/>) resources on web development with particular focus on CSS
+-    [css-tricks.com](< https://css-tricks.com/>), resources on web development with particular focus on CSS
--    [w3schools.com](< https://www.w3schools.com/>) quick guides and examples on the syntax of statements and other concepts in various programming languages
+-    [w3schools.com](< https://www.w3schools.com/>), quick guides and examples on the syntax of statements and other concepts in various programming languages
--    [techonthenet.com](< https://www.techonthenet.com/>) similar to W3Schools
+-    [techonthenet.com](< https://www.techonthenet.com/>), similar to W3Schools

 I also maintain a list in [Keep](< https://keep.google.com/>), with the things I found interesting and think might be useful in the future.
 It’s short and concise containing either the name of the tool/technology I want to remember or the link to a webpage (company, product, article, etc.).
 It’s very useful as when I finally decide to use something I found during my research I don’t have to try to remember or go back to my Chrome history (yes, I mainly use Chrome because it’s well integrated with the other Google tools that are part of my arsenal).